-What is the Ecology of an individual or organization?
+What is the Ecology of an individual or an organization?
 This is revealed by looking at the relationship individuals and organizations have with the natural world.
 There is a revolution happening!
 More and more people and organizations are realizing the necessity of living this kind of connection.
 From the words of Bill Devall and George Sessions, Deep Ecology pioneers, this is about developing an “ecological conscience.”
 One definition of the planet part of triple bottom line (people, planet, profit) is “the use of sustainable environmental practices and the reduction of environmental impact.”
-Yes, and - I want to suggest taking this further into a conversation of living this connection so that organizational practices will produce sustainable environmental practices and the reduction of negative environmental impact.
+Yes, and - I want to suggest that taking this further into a conversation of living this connection so that the organization will produce sustainable environmental practices and the reduction or elimination of negative environmental impact.
 With the appropriate orientation this can become “producing sustainable environmental practices that result in a positive environmental impact.”
 The question to be answered to live this orientation is: “What are we practicing as individuals and organizations to live an ecological conscience?”

 The Ecosomatic Approach

 An Ecosomatic approach to transformation brings the energetic and spiritual connection that we all are to the forefront of self-development and transformation.
-This doesn’t necessarily equate to “spiritual coaching.”
+This does not equate to “spiritual coaching.”
 It is a reminder of the nature of our humanness and speaks to the personal and social consequences of the lack of the unification of the self.
 Personal development and transformation has many differing definitions and philosophies.
-One way to define development and transformation is: Personal transformation is the process of understanding who we are and how we became who we are, and the process of fundamentally changing into the our essential self, living and expressing both privately and publicly the gift we are in the world.
+The way I define development and transformation is: "Personal transformation is the process of understanding who we are, how we became who we are, and the process of fundamentally changing into the our essential self, living and expressing both privately and publicly the gift we are in the world."

 This is a basic premise of the somatic element of Ecosomatics.
 Shift the body and you shift the self.

 Our relationship to Nature is a bodily phenomena.
-It is my experience and the experience of many people that Nature, wilderness, has an influence upon us.
+It is my experience and the experience of many people that being in Nature, wilderness, has an influence upon us.
 After being in the wilderness for 2-3 days we change.
 Our senses enliven and we relax.
-My belief is that we kindle and awaken a state humans lived in for literally hundreds of thousands of years and is built into our DNA at a very fundamental level.
+My belief is that we rekindle and awaken the state humans lived in for literally hundreds of thousands of years and is built into our DNA at a very fundamental level.
 In the last 25 years there has been an exploration of just this idea, called Biophilia.
 The term originated from Erich Fromm “to describe a psychological orientation of being attracted to all that is alive and vital.”
 It has been popularized by E. O. Wilson in his book Biophlia and is defined as “an innate tendency to focus on life and life-like processes.”